Namibia Passport Ranking

-The Namibian passport currently ranks on the 65th place according to the Guide visa index.
+The Namibian passport currently ranks on the 65th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 77 countries.
 This gives it an overall medium-low mobility score.
 Namibian passport holders have visa-free access and visas on arrival to countries such as Malaysia, Rwanda, Singapore and the United Kingdom.
 Namibian nationals require a visa to enter about 149 destinations in the world.
 This high visa requirement is the reason the passport raking is low on the overall worldwide mobility score.
 Some of the destinations for which a prior visa is required are the United States, the European Union, Russia and China.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Republic of Namibia is a former German colony consisting of 14 regions.
 The nation is located in Southern Africa, bordering Angola, Zambia, Botswana and South Africa.
 The most important regions are Khomas, Ohagwena, and Omusati.
 Namibia has a surface area of 825,615 square kilometers.
 This makes it the 15th largest country in Africa.
 Its climate is generally of the desert type with sparse rainfall.
 Its terrain is characterized by highlands and plateaus with deserts along the coast.